Eternalmasterjoe/BlogBot-Beyond-Human-Journalism/README.md

-Why read articles by professional when a; specifically MY machine can do it better?
+Why read articles by a professional when a; specifically MY machine can do it better?